Adi-ty/Synapser-AI/README.md

 # Synapser-AI: AI-Powered Note Taking App

 Synapser-AI is an innovative note-taking application that leverages the power of artificial intelligence to enhance your note-taking experience.
 With Synapser-AI, you can create and manage multiple notebooks, each of which is equipped with a dynamic thumbnail generated from the notebook's name using DALLE API.
-In addition, our application offers a stunning Markdown editor powered by TipTap, supporting all standard Markdown features and further enhanced by AI-driven autocompletion provided by OpenAI's API.
+Plus, there is a beautiful Markdown editor powered by TipTap, supporting all standard Markdown features and further enhanced by AI-driven autocompletion provided by OpenAI's API.

 ## Features